kcarnold/cs344/content/units/03ethics/homework.md

 ... or you can compute the accuracy or error rate directly by treating a correct prediction as a 1 and an incorrect prediction as 0 (I call this the *sum-as-count pattern*).
 This code also demonstrates a clean way to spread out a Python expression over multiple lines: put everything in parentheses.

+TODO: this needs to use `get_preds` instead because `interp` no longer stores the predictions.

 ```python
 (
     # Make a Tensor of Trues and Falses, True if the classifier got the corresponding image right